donkirkby/chess-kit/docs/index.md

     chess set, deck of cards, timer, coins, pencil and paper)
 * [Crowded House][crowded-house] is the only four-player game I know of on a standard chess set.
 (4 players and chess set)
-* [Cooperative Chess][cooperative-chess] lets you play together against the game.
-(2 players, chess set, and deck of cards)
+* [Secret Chesswords][secret-chesswords] is a cooperative game where you use clue words to guide the other player's moves.
+(2 players, chess pieces, board with letters, and deck of cards)
 * [Half Alice Chess][half-alice-chess] moves pieces through the looking glass to a parallel universe after each move.
 (2 players, chess set, and checkers set)